 What Did The Compensation Settlement Include?

 The retail store admitted full liability for the accident.
-However, it was not until a medical professional could make a full prognosis of the injuries at a later stage, that a full compensation pay-out could be made.
-Initially, an interim payment of £4,000 was made in the short-term.
-Once a period of proximal humerus fracture healing time had passed, it was possible to calculate a final settlement of £20,000 which covered:
+However, it was not until a medical professional could make a full prognosis of the injuries at a later stage that a full compensation payout could be made.
+Initially, an interim payment of £4,000 was made in the short term.
+Once a period of proximal humerus fracture healing time had passed, it was possible to calculate a final settlement of £20,000, which covered:

-• Special damage to cover the cost of having to hire in-home help to undertake day to day tasks.
+- Special damage to cover the cost of having to hire in-home help to undertake day-to-day tasks.

 Broken Arm Compensation Payouts

-Arm injury claim payouts can vary from claim to claim depending on the circumstances of each case.
+Arm injury claim payouts can vary from claim to claim, depending on the circumstances of each case.
 Payouts can include up to two heads of claim, the first of which is general damages.
 This head of claim addresses your injuries and the resulting pain and suffering you go through.

-Injury Compensation Bracket Notes
+Injury | Compensation Bracket |

 Your compensation for a broken arm could also include special damages.
 This head of compensation is intended to help you claim back any financial losses you experience because of your injuries.
-For example, this could cover a loss of earnings, or travel costs to and from hospital appointments.
+For example, this could cover a loss of earnings or travel costs to and from hospital appointments.

 For more information on arm injury claim payouts, contact our team today.
 One of our advisors could provide a free evaluation of your claim and offer more advice on claiming broken arm compensation.